windelbouwman/lognplot/README.md

 - trace compass: https://www.eclipse.org/tracecompass/
 - speedscope: https://www.speedscope.app/

+## Project structure

+The project is divided into several crates.

+- A time series database ala sqlite to store time series and query them.
+- A vulkan based canvas thingy
+- A cairo based drawing

 ## About the name

 Quartz is a crystal used to create precise timing devices.
 See here: https://en.wikipedia.org/wiki/Quartz_clock